NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

   >> ${logs}/BQSR-${SAMPLE}.log 2>&1
 ```

-The first tool <code>BaseRecalibrator</code> builds the recalibration model.
+The first tool <span style="color:crimson">BaseRecalibrator</span> builds the recalibration model.
 As we calculate the mismatched bases, we exclude the loci known to vary in the population, which requires the input of known variants resource.
-And this is specified by the option <code>--known-sites</code>.
-The second tool, <code>ApplyBQSR</code> ,adjusts the score based on the model.
+And this is specified by the option <span style="color:crimson">--known-sites</span>.
+The second tool, <span style="color:crimson">ApplyBQSR</span> ,adjusts the score based on the model.

 The command line <code>> ${logs}/BQSR-${SAMPLE}.log 2>&1</code> redirects 'standard error' messages - denoted by file descriptor '2' - to the 'standard output' - denoted by file descriptor '1', and writes both mesagges to the log file BQSR-${SAMPLE}.log, which will be otherwise output to the screen.

 **8\.** By the end of step 1, you should have generated analysis-ready BAM files for each individual sample (tumor and normal).
 We prepared the sample output data in the /Results/ directory for you to check.

-<code>ls ../Results</code>
+<code>ls ../Results</code>{% include code-snippet-copy.html %}

 ---